takisrs/vacation-portal/README.md

     └── docker-compose.yml       # A docker-compose yaml file to run the project easily

 ## Installation
-I provide some instructions on how to run the app down below.
+I provide some instructions on how to run the project down below.
 You have the option to use the provided docker setup or run in manually.

 ### Docker